Luxury Coliving: What It Is and Whether It's Worth the Price

 Honest price breakdown for 2025:

-The WiFi factor alone justifies the premium for some people.
+The WiFi alone justifies the premium for some people.
 Ookla's Speedtest Global Index from Q1 2024 shows that nomads working in Southeast Asia or parts of Latin America regularly deal with inconsistent connections unless they're in managed coworking or coliving spaces.
-A luxury coliving that guarantees 300+ Mbps symmetrical fiber takes that variable off your plate permanently.
-No more hunting for backup cafes before a client call.
+A luxury coliving that guarantees 300+ Mbps symmetrical fiber removes that worry permanently.
+You won't need to hunt for backup cafes before a client call.

 What do you actually get for the money?

-Let's say you're paying €3,500/month for a luxury coliving in Lisbon.
-What's in the bundle and what those things cost separately:
+Say you're paying €3,500/month for a luxury coliving in Lisbon.
+Here's what's in the bundle and what those things cost separately:

 Is the community actually better in luxury coliving?